vercel/next.js/docs/advanced-features/middleware.md

 }
 ```

-> **Note:** The `matcher` values need to be constants so they can be analyzed at build-time.
-Non-static values will be ignored.
+> **Note:** The `matcher` values need to be constants so they can be statically analyzed at build-time.
+Dynamic values such as variables will be ignored.

 ### Conditional Statements